28 mins read

 - Close-out: As its name suggests, this happens during the final stages of the project.
 The GC carefully inspects the work carried out by contractors and issues change orders if they are not happy with the result.

 A successful construction project is a team effort.
 It is almost impossible for the GC to bring the project to life without the help of some specialty contractors, also known as subcontractors.
-These professionals manage specific areas of the construction process that require more expertise.
-Below, we discuss the main types.
+These professionals manage specific areas of the construction process that require more expertise, such as:

 - Site preparation: As its name suggests, this type of specialized contractor is in charge of preparing the site for construction.
 This means bringing equipment to remove trees, level the property, and excavate for the foundations.
 In smaller projects, the GC might take care of this step themselves.